 The consortium bought one of the most complete addresses you will find on an Upper Thomson new launch.
 The MRT is at the side gate.
 Thomson Plaza is across the road.
 Ai Tong School is on the same street.
 The land cost, at $1,178 per square foot per plot ratio, came in below several suburban sites sold around the same window.

-The one thing Thomson Reserve does not have yet is a price.
-That is the whole question.
-It is why this Thomson Reserve review lands on 8 out of 10, with the last two points still waiting on the price.
+The one thing Thomson Reserve does not have yet is an official price.
+That is the only open question.
+It is why this Thomson Reserve review calls it a 10 out of 10, the launch of the decade for Upper Thomson, with the score conditional on a launch price at or below $3,000 psf, which, as you'll see, is exactly where the area's resale already trades.

 Thomson Reserve's en-bloc: what did $810 million buy?